Legfi/Real-Time-Sign-Language-Detection/README.md

 ## Clone the repository
 Go to a folder of choice and open a terminal that can access git.
 Write "git clone https://github.com/Legfi/Real-Time-Sign-Language-Detection.git"

+Ofcoures you can use github desktop if you wish to clone the repository in a easier way.
+## Create a conda environment
+If conda is installed with the environment path variables then it should work with only printing.
+Else open the Anaconda navigator and open a terminal from there.

+then type "conda create --name pythonenv python=3.9"
 ## Update environment with needed packages
 Browse to the git repo folder with the terminal. print "pip install -r requirements.txt"